 Contributing to WHO's public health goals

-As an NGO in official relations with WHO, the Global Self-Care Federation contributes to WHO’s public health goals through its specialized expertise in self-care and responsible self-medication with non-prescription medicines.
+As an NGO in official relations with WHO since 1977, the Global Self-Care Federation contributes to WHO’s public health goals through its specialized expertise in self-care and responsible self-medication with non-prescription medicines.
 The Global Self-Care Federation is working with WHO in a number of areas to address the overarching strategic priorities of achieving Universal Health Coverage and Promoting healthier populations.

 The Global Self-Care Federation WHO Collaboration Plan focuses on the following areas: